Preface

 License

-Images mentioned in Acknowledgements section above are available under original licenses.
+Resources mentioned in the Acknowledgements section above are available under original licenses.

 Book version